freeCodeCamp/guide/pages/docs/certificates-guide/get-json-with-the-jquery-getjson-method/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Get JSON with the jQuery getJSON Method"
+title: "Get JSON with the jQuery getJSON Method"
+parent: "certificates-guide"
 ---

 Application Programming Interfaces - are tools that computers use to communicate with one another.